Psalms For Life

 He sets the captive free

-As believers, we love God in response to his love for us.
-Besides telling of God’s rescuing him, the psalmist describes his response to God—that is, what loving God looks like.
+We are called to love God in response to his love for us.
+Besides speaking of God’s rescuing him, the psalmist describes his response to God’s love—that is, what loving God looks like.

 I love YHWH